charliegdev/reading-list/render-props.md

 Let's take our `<MouseTracker />` component 1 step further.
 What if I want to make my `<MouseTracker />` component reusable by:

 1. Reusing its business logic, so it can still detect mouse cursor location
-1. Let people customize its view logic, so it can render whatever is specified, instead of only displaying "Move the mouse and see its coordinate!"
+1. Letting people customize its view logic, so it can render whatever is specified, instead of only displaying "Move the mouse and see its coordinate!"

 How can write this new component so it can take customized view logic?